 Professional Development Classes

-The Office of Postdoctoral Education encourages postdoctoral scholars to take advantage of the many classes and seminars offered through the Professional Development Office.
-The OPE will pay tuition and fee costs for one career development class per postdoc per year (up to 6 credit hours).
-A complete listing of these courses can be found on the OPE web page at www.uab.edu/postdocs/ under Career Resources, or by going directly to the Professional Development web page at www.uab.edu/profdev.
-Regular credit classes as well as additional non-credit classes are available to postdocs as long as the course will enhance career and professional development for the postdoc.
+The Office of Postdoctoral Education encourages Postdoctoral Scholars to take advantage of the many classes offered through the Professional Development Office and the University.
+The OPE will pay tuition and fee costs for up to 6 credit hours per Postdoc per year.
+A complete listing of these courses can be found on the OPE web page at www.uab.edu/postdocs under Career Resources, or by going directly to the Professional Development web page at www.uab.edu/profdev.
+Regular credit classes as well as additional non-credit classes are available to Postdocs as long as the course will enhance career and professional development for the Postdoc.

 All courses to be sponsored by the OPE must be approved prior to registration.
-Once a course has been decided upon, the postdoctoral scholar must contact Linda R. Luck by email at email@example.com or call (205) 975-7020 for approval.
-Upon approval to take the course, the Office of Postdoctoral Education will notify the postdoc of the correct method to register for that particular class.
+Once a course has been decided upon, the Postdoctoral Scholar must contact Linda R. Luck by email at firstname.lastname@example.org or call (205) 975-7020 for approval.
+Upon approval to take the course, the Office of Postdoctoral Education will notify the Postdoc of the correct method to register for that particular class.
 In most cases, the OPE will handle your registration.
 Please send your request with Course Title, Number, and CRN to Linda R. Luck prior to the open registration period to allow time for processing and to avoid late fees.
 Any request to take additional hours in a calendar year must be approved by the OPE prior to registration.
 Your request, with the rationale for this course as a benefit to your professional development, should be submitted to Dr. Lisa Schwiebert email@example.com with a copy to Linda R. Luck.

-- Grant Writing Course will introduce every aspect of grant writing to postdoctoral fellows and will be instructed by successful grant writers.
+- Grant Writing Course will introduce every aspect of grant writing to Postdoctoral Scholars and will be instructed by successful grant writers.
 Throughout the course, participants are expected to write a grant application.
 All grants will be criqued by participating faculty in a mock study section formal.
-This course is open to Postdoctoral scholars in any discipline in which extramural individual fellowship funding is available.
-In general, the class meets for 2 hours every week over 10 weeks TBA.
+This course is open to Postdoctoral Scholars in any discipline in which extramural individual fellowship funding is available.
+In general, the class meets for 2 hours every week over 10 weeks.
 Course enrollment is limited to 20 participants.

 - Translational Medicine Course for M.D. and Ph.D.
 Scholars will introduce every aspect of preparing and conducting a clinical and translational science research program, including program design, data analysis, and regulatory requirements.
 It will be instructed by both physician-scientists and Ph.D.
 Scientists.
 Throughout the course, participants will be encouraged to design a pilot clinical and translational project using team-based approach.
 All projects will be critiqued by participating faculty.
-This course is open to M.D. and Ph.D. postdoctoral scholars in all disciplines.
-The class will meet every week for 2 hours a week TBA.
+This course is open to M.D. and Ph.D.
+Postdoctoral Scholars in all disciplines.
+The class will meet every week for 2 hours a week.
 Course enrollment is limited to 25 participants.

 - Job Skills Course will introduce every aspect of preparing for and completing a job search, including career options, preparing CVs and resumes, and interviewing skills.
-This course is open to trainees, including postdoctoral scholars and senior graduate students, in any discipline.
+This course is open to Postdoctoral Scholars and senior graduate students, in any discipline.
 Throughout the course, participants are expected to: 1.
-Attend each class; 2.
-Participate in class discussions; and 3.
+Attend each class 2.
+Participate in class discussions 3.
 Develop a job search strategy.
-This class meets for 2 hours each week during the summer TBA.
+This class meets for 2 hours each week during the summer.
 Enrollment is NOT Limited.
 Class topics will include: Academic and Non-academic Career Options, Preparing CVs and Resumes, and Interviewing and Negotiating Skills.